ufukcanli/ruby/README.md

 ## Getting Started

 To explore the examples in this repository, ensure you have Ruby installed on your system.
-You can download Ruby from [ruby-lang.org](https://www.ruby-lang.org/).

 Clone this repository to your local machine: